WPMedia/feed-components/blocks/feeds-source-content-api-by-day3-block/README.md

-# Content-API By Day content source
+# Content-API By Day3 content source

 Creates an ElasticSearch DSL syntax to query Content-API limited to a single day.
-This is for sitemap/YYYY-MM-DD formats.
+This is for sitemap/YYYY-MM-DD formats with a 24 hour TTL.

 ## Globals